sgvhak/rover-web/index.md

 Just for fun, we did a [A Rover's Tour of JPL](https://photos.app.goo.gl/5oCEGBRYethgrxN69), a photo story of special JPL tour for Achille's rover, Raf.
 I'm really proud about how it turned out.

 # September 2024
 It's September 27th.

+We've hosted several build sessions since April 2024.
+We've also visited with Girls in STEM to help out during their rover build sessions.

+The team has expanded.
+The goal of the SGVHAK Rover is to be a learning experience, so we welcome anyone who wants to learn.
+Currently, we have Lan Dang, David Wu, Moises Santander, Spencer Sullivan, Kailey Trinh, Emily Crowl, Jorge, Summer Shin, [FTC Team Beyond Robotics](https://beyondrobotics.org).

 We finished the mechanical assembly a few days ago.
 We are still wrapping up the wiring and making headway on the PCB assembly.

 We will be exhibiting at [Explore Caltech](https://wispcarey.github.io/Explore_Caltech/) on September 28th to raise awareness of the Open Source Rover and get more people involved.

-We also started up a [wiki](https://opensourcerover.atlassian.net/wiki/x/1IEC) for the OSR on Atlassian Confluence, so we could have a site to point people to
+We also started up a [wiki](https://opensourcerover.atlassian.net/wiki/x/1IEC) for the OSR on Atlassian Confluence.

 # March 2024